Join Us!

 9 to 11am

-Join us and the Big Sky Arts Council to play with watercolors in the garden!
+Join us and the Big Sky Arts Council to explore wildflowers through watercolors!

 Participants will be guided on using watercolors to create unique artwork reflective of wildflowers found at Crail Gardens.